2sic/cre8magic/readme.md

 But for that there were two missing pieces (☮️)...

-1. Real Content-Management features - which is now possible using [2sxc](https://2sxc.org)
+1. Real Content-Management features - which can be done with the extension [2sxc](https://2sxc.org)
 1. Tools to make designing themes fast and professional - enter: **Cre8Magic**

 ## Make Oqtane Designer-Friendly